-A simple hardware circuit, with a
+A simple hardware circuit in a small

-A solution for comfortably listening to other radio stations, is the use of a good "WebSDR".
-But the listeners own transmitted signal will also be heard, creating annoying echoing.
+A solution for comfortably listening to other radio stations, is the use of a to the internet connected PC, and a low noise "WebSDR" (like "Maasbree" http://websdrmaasbree.hamshack.info:8901/ ).
+The drawback is that the listeners own transmitted signal will also be heard, creating annoying echoing.

 When starting to transmit, the received PC-audio should therefore be muted (silenced).
-When using a modern TRX, "CATSinc" software can do that for you.
+When using a modern TRX with appropriate data connections, "CATSinc" software can do that for you.

 Two toggle switches enable :

-- continues PC sound output, and
+S1 : continues PC sound output,

 S2 : continues speaker mute.